souce/ctdb/README.md

  * Querying the database for a specific key.
  * Traverse all the data in the database.
  * Support for transactions.
- * Storage is append-only, written datas are never changed.

 example: